-(6) A person who received a compliance notice in terms of this section may object to the compliance notice in accordance with the provisions of Section 164.
+(6) A person who received a compliance notice in terms of this section may lodge representations to the Municipality within 30 days of receipt of the compliance notice.

-163 Content of compliance notices
+164 Content of compliance notices

-- (1) A compliance notice must- - (a) identify the person to whom it is addressed; - (b) describe the activity concerned and the land on which it is being carried out; - (c) state that the activity is illegal and inform the person of the particular offence contemplated in section 161 which that person allegedly has committed or is committing through the carrying on of that activity; - (d) the steps that the person must take and the period within which those steps must be taken; - (e) anything which the person may not do, and the period during which the person may not do it; - (f) provide for an opportunity for a person to lodge representations contemplated in terms of section 164 with the contact person stated in the notice; - (g) issue a warning to the effect that- - the person could be prosecuted for and convicted of and offence contemplated in section 161; - (ii) on conviction of an offence, the person will be liable for the penalties as provided for; - (iii) the person could be required by an order of court to demolish, remove or alter any building, structure or work illegally erected or constructed or to rehabilitate the land concerned or to cease the activity; - (iv) in the case of a contravention relating to a consent use or temporary departure, the approval could be withdrawn; - (v) in the case of an application for authorisation of the activity or development parameter, that a contravention penalty including any costs incurred by the Municipality, will be imposed;
+- (1) A compliance notice must- - (a) identify the person to whom it is addressed; - (b) describe the activity concerned and the land on which it is being carried out; - (c) state that the activity is illegal and inform the person of the particular offence contemplated in section 162 which that person allegedly has committed or is committing through the carrying on of that activity; - (d) the steps that the person must take and the period within which those steps must be taken; - (e) anything which the person may not do, and the period during which the person may not do it; - (f) provide for an opportunity for a person to lodge representations contemplated in terms of section 163 with the contact person stated in the notice; - (g) issue a warning to the effect that-

+- the person could be prosecuted for and convicted of and offence contemplated in section 162; - (ii) on conviction of an offence, the person will be liable for the penalties as provided for; - (iii) the person could be required by an order of court to demolish, remove or alter any building, structure or work illegally erected or constructed or to rehabilitate the land concerned or to cease the activity; - (iv) in the case of a contravention relating to a consent use or temporary departure, the approval could be withdrawn; - (v) in the case of an application for authorisation of the activity or development parameter, that a contravention penalty including any costs incurred by the Municipality, will be imposed;

-(2) Any person who receives a compliance notice must comply with that notice within the time period stated in the notice unless the Municipality has agreed to suspend the operation of the compliance notice in terms of section 164.
+(2) Any person who receives a compliance notice must comply with that notice within the time period stated in the notice unless the Municipality has agreed to suspend the operation of the compliance notice in terms of section 165.

-164 Objections to compliance notice
+165 Objections to compliance notice

-(1) Any person or owner who receives a compliance notice in terms of section 162 may object to the notice by making written representations to the Municipal Manager within 30 days of receipt of the notice.
+(1) Any person or owner who receives a compliance notice in terms of section 163may object to the notice by making written representations to the Municipal Manager within 30 days of receipt of the notice.